AslanDing/AslanDing.github.io/_pages/about.md

   - /about.html
 ---

-Here is the bullshit.
-I don't know what need to show here, so I just put some nonsense here.
+Here is bullshit.
+I don't know what need to show here, so I just put some nonsense.
 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.

 Education